 Transparency – EFA publically discloses all its funding to the public on an annual basis as it seeks voluntary financial support from mainly outside the organisation.
 Although membership fees are a portion of our funding, these are a small percentage of the entire budget, which primarily comes from foundations, corporations, individual sponsors and governmental agencies, which includes European Commission project grants.
 EFA ensures that all forms of funding are open and transparent, ensuring accountability to its sponsors and partners.
 No funding arrangement is permitted to interfere with the running of the organisation, its activities or views.
 As a result, when receiving funding from industry partners, EFA retains a sustainable partnership with industry to ensure its integrity.
 All of the organisation’s activities have been reported in Annual Reports since 2005, which are all available for the public to download.

-To see EFA’s Provisional Funding Table for the European Medicines Agency (EMA), disclosing the percentages of the overall budget per sponsor and funding source, please click here.
-The total breakdown of current funding, including agreements with industry partners, for the year 2012 is as follows:
+To see EFA’s Funding Table for the European Medicines Agency (EMA) for the year 2013, disclosing the percentages of the overall budget per sponsor and funding source, please click here.
+The total breakdown of current funding, including agreements with industry partners, for the year 2013 is as follows: